by Pastor Bob Burridge ©2014, 2025 – Acts 17:30

 3. They should trust in the saving work of Jesus Christ for forgiveness of their sins.

-Our message to the lost should not appear to rest upon our own authority.
-It should not be based upon emotional appeals, pure logic, our own experiences or assurances.
-What we tell the unbeliever should be presented as what God himself has said.
+Our message to the lost shouldn’t rest upon our own authority or an emotional appeal.
+It should be presented as what God himself has said.

-1. Repentance – by which he abhors his sin and wants to be rid of it
+1. Repentance – He must abhore his sin and want to be rid of it

-2. Saving faith – by which he trusts in the redeeming work of Christ
+2. Saving faith – He must trust in the redeeming work of Christ

-3. Sanctification – by which he begins to grow in true obedience
+3. Sanctification – He needs to begin to grow in true obedience

 It’s very important then that we have a good understanding of what repentance is.
-It’s part of the gospel we are to present to the lost, and it’s part of the ongoing life of every believer.
-That implanted faculty of repentance should be put to use for God’s glory.
+It’s part of the gospel and part of the ongoing life of every believer.
 The first step is to know the meaning of the words translated as “repent” in the Bible.

 Biblical meaning of the word “repent”

-In the Old Testament there are two main words translated that way.
+In the Old Testament there are two main Hebrew words translated that way.

 Hebrew verbs can be used in different “stems” or grammatical forms.
-The most common way נחם is used in the Old Testament is “reflexive”, an inward action centered upon the person repenting.
+The most common form is “reflexive”, an inward action centered upon the person repenting.
 This is when someone deeply grieves over something.
-When nakham is used for something a person does toward someone else, it means to have compassion on them or to console them in their grief.
-When nakham comes to someone from another person it means “to be consoled” or “to be comforted”.
+When it’s about something a person does toward someone else, it’s to have compassion, consoling them in their grief.

 This word most commonly describes a deep grief over something, an inner sighing or gasping in sorrow.
-When it relates to our sins, it means understanding the offense our thoughts or actions have caused.
-It’s not the word for “regret“.
+Relating to our sins, it’s understanding the offense our thoughts or actions have caused.
+It’s not the word for “regret”.
 It’s not sorrow for the consequences of doing wrong.
 It’s grief over the thing itself.
-If “regret” was meant, it would be said differently.

-This word is sometimes used of God, saying that he repented in some way.
-Translations often confuse us by the English words used.
-Genesis 6:6-7 is a prime example.
+This word is sometimes used of God, saying that he “repented” in some way.
+Genesis 6:6-7 is a prime example of how it’s somtimes translated into English.

 The New King James Version says, “And the LORD was sorry that He had made man on the earth, and He was grieved in His heart.
 So the LORD said, ‘I will destroy man whom I have created from the face of the earth, both man and beast, creeping thing and birds of the air, for I am sorry that I have made them.’
 But Noah found grace in the eyes of the LORD.”
 (The ESV translates it similarly.)